-- 3.5.
+- expectations of behaviour, supporting victims and encouraging them and others to speak out and facilitating targeted support for those demonstrating harmful sexual behaviour. - 3.5.
 The 2021 Ofsted report concluded that whether or not schools are aware of reported instances of SVSH in their community, it is likely to be occurring.
 The school acknowledges this and that children are likely to report such matters, if at all, to people they trust.
-All staff are therefore trained to identify signs of abuse, exploitaion and on how to respond to a report. - 3.6.
-Staff must remain alert to inappropriate pupil relationships and the potential for peer-onpeer abuse within the boarding context.
+All staff are therefore trained to identify signs of abuse and on how to respond to a report. - 3.6.
+Staff must remain alert to inappropriate pupil relationships and the potential for peer-on-peer abuse within the boarding context.